01.27.2022 Jodi Anderson

-Ok, sorry if I overwhelmed you with all the questions, but there is a BIG and I mean really BIG federal loan servicing shift approaching very soon and the time to act is now!
-Effective 12/31/2021, several of the current federal loan servicers handling your student loan(s) will no longer be contracted with Federal Government to continuing servicing federal student loans and this change is projected to effect over 10 million student loan borrowers.
+Ok, sorry if I overwhelmed you with all the questions, but there is a BIG, and I mean really BIG federal loan servicing shift approaching very soon, and the time to act is now!
+Effective 12/31/2021, several of the current federal loan servicers handling your student loan(s) will no longer be contracted with Federal Government to continue servicing federal student loans, and this change is projected to affect over 10 million student loan borrowers.
 The government will be assigning new servicers to borrowers soon and providing notifications of the servicing change to those borrowers impacted by this change.

 - Log into your student loan account on studentaid.gov to update your contact information or at least confirm everything is correct.
 You want to be sure that whichever servicer your loan is transferred to, they know how to reach you regarding your loan and how they will be managing your loan.

 - visit your account dashboard, find the “My Aid” section, and select “View loan servicer details” or

 - call the Federal Student Aid Information Center (FSAIC) at 1-800-433-3243